DSI-FDI/final-project/src/dsi_milestone_6.md

 * In the places to book, making more evident what are her favourite places.
 So make them in different sizes.
 * Changing the way the girl favorite restaurant is shown.
 (Adding a big tag, or an icon).
 * Notify when the girl changes the opinion (like going to a different place).

+## Final thoughts after evaluating the results

+In general, we are very satisfied with the results of the evaluations.
+As it is obvious from the data, we answered every question in a satisfactory manner, and scored high on most of them.
+More importantly, we have a list of **concrete** usability problems that most of the users had (such as the timing of reservations), and a list of concrete **actions** that we could take to fix them.
+Now what remains is to iterate on different solutions for these small problems to make the design as perfect as it can be.